6th in the UK for Mechanical Engineering - The Times and The Sunday Times Good University Guide 2021

 We’re second in the UK for Mechanical Engineering for the quality of our research according to the Research Excellence Framework (REF) 2014.

-- Top 5 in The Times and The Sunday Times Good University Guide 2020
+- 6th in The Times and The Sunday Times Good University Guide 2021

-- Top 10 in The Guardian University league tables 2020
+- Top 5 in The Guardian University Guide 2021

-- 95% overall student satisfaction for mechanical engineering in the latest National Student Survey (NSS) 2019.
+- 90% overall student satisfaction for mechanical engineering, National Student Survey 2020.
+Top 5 in the Russell Group.

 Aeronautical and Manufacturing Engineering